Downtown Davenport looking into new development plan

 Davenport, Iowa (KWQC) - The Davenport City Council is looking into a new development plan on 2nd Street.

+Davenport city council members are looking into a building proposed to be built on 2nd Street in downtown.
+(KWQC)

-The Community Development Committee is proposing a new-five story building to be built on the open green space adjacent to the RiverCenter.
+The Community Development Committee is proposing a new-five story building to be built on the open greenspace adjacent to the RiverCenter.

 On the first floor, there would be room for retail and commercial space.
 The additional top four floors would room 60 units of residential space.